Masaki-Sk/Masaki-Sk.github.io/essays/design-pattern.md

 <h4>What is Design Pattern?</h4>
 <p>
-First, let us clarify what a design pattern actually is.
+First, let me clarify what a design pattern actually is.
 Imagine you are tasked with creating a new software module.
 Which is easier: designing it completely from the ground up, or improving upon a pre-existing, well-established model?
 A design pattern provides this kind of foundational model — a reusable template for solving common design problems.
 In more abstract terms, a design pattern is a "building block of design," offering a standardized way to manage responsibilities and interactions between objects.
 </p>

 <h4>Example of Design Pattern</h4>